Blobfolio/refract/README.md

 For best results, be sure to optimize your input sources before re-encoding them with Refract.
 (The CLI tool [flaca](https://github.com/Blobfolio/flaca) is great for this, and fully automatic.)

-For keyboard afficionados, the following hot-keys may be used:
+For keyboard aficionados, the following hot-keys may be used:

 | Action | Key(s) |
 | ------ | ------ |